-Sanda Kaido connected Arima with Sanda.
+- Sanda Kaido connected Arima with the rice producing area of Sanda.
 The road survives today as Route 51.

 The very first bus connection to Arima was only started up in 1905 (Meiji 38).
 It connected Arima with Sanda Station, where people transferred to the current JR Fukuchiyama Line.

-In 1915 (Taisho 4), a rail connection was opened between Arima and Sanda, and on November 28, 1928 (Showa 3) Arima was finally connected directly to Kobe when a rail connection between Minatogawa Station and Arima Onsen Station was inaugurated.
+In 1915 (Taisho 4), a rail connection was opened between Arima and Sanda, and on November 28, 1928 (Showa 3) Arima was finally connected directly to Kobe when a railway between Minatogawa Station and Arima Onsen Station was inaugurated.
 The trip took 57 minutes.5

 As the village became easier to reach, business increased and the population surged.
 It reached its peak in 1965, when there were some 3,968 inhabitants.
 It has gone down ever since.

-Although the town is now, like most Japanese spa resorts, an ugly concrete jungle—even the rivers are lined with concrete—, it is still a fun place to visit.
+The town is now, like most Japanese spa resorts, an ugly concrete jungle—even the rivers are lined with concrete.
+But it is still a fun place to visit.
 The narrow roads offer lots of surprises and tiny pockets of traditional Arima survive.
 The baths are of course its main attraction.

-In April 2008, a beautiful new onsen ryokan called Gosho Bessho (御所別墅) was started that offers hope for the return of beauty to the village.
-Instead of a non-descript concrete building, it is a gorgeous wooden structure that fuses modern and traditional Japanese design.
-It is actually owned by the same family that have run Goshobo (see #2 on numbered image on top, and image below) for many centuries.
+In April 2008, a new onsen ryokan called Gosho Bessho (御所別墅) was started that offers hope for the return of beauty to the village.
+Instead of a non-descript concrete building, it is a wooden structure that fuses modern and traditional Japanese design.
+It is actually owned by the same family that have run Goshobo (see #3 on the numbered image on top, and the image below) for many centuries.

 1 (1989).
 A Centennial Tribute of Kobe.
 City of Kobe, 21.